Photo by Supermac1961, extracted from this file. Licensed under CC BY 2.0.

 Jerez is fast.
 Especially the final sector, with its sweeping corners that demand absolute confidence.
 He was right on the limit, leaning into a quick right-hander, when something went catastrophically wrong.

 There was no warning.
 No smoke.
 No loss of control.
-Just a sudden, violent failure.
+Just a sudden technical issue.
 A suspension component broke at nearly 170 mph.
-The car veered off track, smashed into the barriers, and disintegrated on impact.
+The car veered off track, smashed into the barriers, and the car was heavily damaged.
 The Lotus was torn in half.

 And the driver?
-Still strapped to his seat, he was thrown from the wreck, landing on the tarmac, limp and motionless.
+Still strapped to his seat, the driver was involved in a serious incident but remained under control.
 At first glance, it looked like he hadn’t made it.

 How did he survive?